cademirci/cademirci.github.io/_posts/2020-05-08-some-things-about-css-animations.md

 ### CSS or JavaScript?

 When I started web design, I tried to animate things with JavaScript.
-Even I never thought about CSS on that, like CSS is only used for declare certain features of a view, never for manipulating living things.
+Even I never thought about CSS on that, like CSS is only used for declare still features of a view, never for manipulating living things.
 Indeed, in first times, you can think like JS is in order for page elements to behave and move, CSS on the other hand is just to adjust spaces and colors.
 So I started to use `animate` function of jQuery.
 Because I thought that jQuery was very popular and as better way to use JavaScript as ten years ago.
 However that was a mistake.
 JQuery is an outdated library and it is odd to exist on a modern website now.
 Since I learned that, I have removed all jQuery codes in my working space and changed my mindset into create animations with CSS animations.
 Before that, I implemented some moving things on a page with `setInterval` of vanilla JavaScript also.

 Shortly I can say that, internet may mislead person about animation issue.
 Worse, some coders underestimate CSS sometimes.
 I have explained something about this in my previous blog post.
 I quote the paragraph from it: